WHY FEET MATTER TEAM

 Dr. Yeliz Prior

 Yeliz is a Senior Research Fellow at the University of Salford and a Clinical Specialist OT in rheumatology at Mid Cheshire NHS Hospitals Trust.
 Prior to this, Yeliz has trained and worked in IT service development in Turkey, Italy and UK.
 Following this, as a clinical researcher with specific interest in patient education and self-management, Yeliz led clinical trials and multi-national projects which impacted on national policy and practice.
 Yeliz is a founder and lead of online self-management platforms such as the www.mskhub.com and www.strokesurvivorshub.com and passionate about her involvement in the www.whyfeetmatter.org to help shed a spotlight on personal impact of foot health through personal narratives.

 Sue is a PhD researcher at the University of Salford.
 Sue is a qualified podiatrist with a keen interest in keeping people on their feet.
-By understanding more about how people feel about their feet and what motivates or prevents them from looking after them we can work better with practitioners and industry to engage people in taking care of them.
+Her research interests are focused on understanding more about how people feel about their feet and what motivates or prevents them from looking after them.
+This will enable us to develop healthcare programmes that encourage people to engage with their foot health.